where-to-stay

 Book now

-This boutique hotel occupies a converted mansion on the clifftops, with just seven rooms individually decorated with art, antiques, and books.
-The atmosphere is more cultured house party than anonymous hotel.
+A converted mansion on the clifftops with just seven rooms, each individually decorated with art, antiques, and books.
+It feels more like staying in someone's beautiful home than a hotel.

-The location is ideal: a quiet street in the Old Town, steps from the Balcón de Europa but away from the busiest areas.
-The Carabeo and Calahonda cove beaches are directly below, reached by steps cut into the cliff.
+The location is perfect: a quiet street in the Old Town, steps from the Balcón de Europa.
+Carabeo and Calahonda cove beaches are directly below.

-There's no pool, no gym, no spa.
-What you get instead is a beautiful building in a perfect location, run by people who care about your experience.
+No pool, no gym, no spa.
+What you get instead is a gorgeous building, a perfect location, and owners who genuinely care about your experience.

 Best Location: Hotel Balcón de Europa